Peaceful pond views, gentle farm animals, and top it all off with a waffle cone full of homemade ice cream?

 The Homemade Ice Cream

-For the price of an ice cream purchase, you get a free walking tour of the farm.
+With any ice cream purchase, you get a free walking tour of the farm.
 The tour is self-guided, but there are plenty of informational signs along the way.
-They give you an explanation of the equipment and outbuildings on display and provide historical context for the farm throughout the years.
-This farm has belonged to the Gillis family for more than 200 years!
+They give you an explanation of the equipment and outbuildings and provide historical information about the farm throughout the years.

 The Cute Animals